the-turing-way/the-turing-way/book/website/reproducible-research/open/open-access.md

 An overview of Open Access and all the routes mentioned below are covered in these videos from [Welch Medical Library](https://www.youtube.com/watch?v=CFa2QeMgk9k) and the [Unpaywall team](http://go.sirsidynix.com/2020-04-29-Episode-1-Introduction-to-Open-Access.html).

-There is no 'correct way' to do Open Access and there are many different routes to sharing your research openly- we have shared 3 below that may help you.
+There is no 'correct' way to do Open Access and there are many different routes to sharing your research openly- we have shared 3 below that may help you.
 However, deciding on whether to share your research openly may depend on how prominent Open Access is in your field of research, how many resources you have to do this and whether there are restrictions or mandates from your funder or institution.

 (rr-open-access-preprints)=